 A4: Like NY, several states have statutes protecting employees from employer action related to their off-duty lawful activities, which would arguably include lawful political protest.
 New Jersey has no such law pertaining to lawful political protest.
-The employer would probably be on safe ground firing the employee, as long as the employee is not a union member.
-The 8th Circuit Court of Appeals recently determined that hate speech and other activity might be protected collective activity under Section 7 of the National Labor Relations Act.
-In any event, the employer should contact employment law counsel before terminating the employee.
+The employer is likely on safe ground firing the employee.
+But, consider this - the 8th Circuit Court of Appeals recently held that certain hate speech was protected concerted activity under Section 7 of the National Labor Relations Act (there, the employee made racist remarks to African American replacement workers while picketing - picketing is a protected union activity).
+While my hypothetical is quite different factually from the 8th Circuit case, the point is - employers should contact employment law counsel before terminating employees.
 Making impulsive, emotional decisions is never a good idea.
 Although my hypothetical seems clear, we all know that not everything we see on social media is accurate.
 Investigating the situation carefully and thoroughly first, with the assistance of counsel, is the prudent course.

 Back to Articles and Updates